bilalkhamed/pendulum-simulator/README.md

 ## Overview
 This project is a **Pendulum Simulator** built using HTML, CSS, and JavaScript.
 It simulates the motion of a simple pendulum and allows users to interactively modify the physical parameters of the pendulum.
 The simulation includes real-time calculations of various physical properties, such as restoring force, acceleration, period, and frequency.

-Note: This project was developed using ChatGPT with some edits on the styling.
+Note: This project was developed entierly using ChatGPT except minor edits on the styling.

 ## Features
 - **Real-time calculations**: Displays restoring force, acceleration, period, frequency, angle, and time.